donahuejw/coding-interview-prep/MaxRectangleFinder/readme.txt

 							 {1,1,0,0,1,1,1,1},
 							 {1,1,1,1,1,1,1,1}};

-should find the largest rectangle having an area of 9, with its upper-left corner at row=1, col=0.
+The algorithm should find the largest rectangle as having an area of 9, with its upper-left corner at row=1, col=0.

 Solution: